MobleyLab/waterNES/README.md

 simulation input and output was written, and should be the same directory that was used for the `-d` flag of the `run_simulations.sh` script.
-Specifically, the script is looking for the mdp file and the trajectory file in the `prod/` subfolder.
+Specifically, the script is looking for the mdp file and the trajectory file in the `prod/` folder under this base directory.

 The GROMACS executable to use (`-x`) can either be a path to an executable, or simply `gmx` if it is in the path.